geode-sdk/bindings/README.md

     // conventions.
 Use the `callback` keyword if a function is __thiscall
     // when it would otherwise be inferred as __membercall callback void unpredictable();

+    // Add members like you would on a C++ class
+    // Members are in the format m_camelCase int m_jumpCount;
+    // Add pads for skipping members, platform dependant PAD = win 0x18, android 0x4;
+    // Use std::array for C arrays
+    std::array<float, 2000> m_lastYPositions;
 }
 ```